Military Warheads as a Source of Nuclear Fuel

 Europe's well-developed MOX capacity suggests that weapons plutonium could be disposed of relatively quickly.
 Input weapons-grade plutonium might need to be mixed with reactor grade material or blended with Pu-238, but using such MOX as 30% of the fuel in one third of the world's reactor capacity would remove about 15 tonnes of warhead plutonium per year.
 This would amount to burning 3000 warheads per year to produce 110 billion kWh of electricity.

-Over 35 reactors in Europe are licensed to use MOX fuel, and 22 French reactors are licensed to use it as 30% of their fuel.
+About 40 reactors in Europe are licensed to use MOX fuel, and 30 French reactors are licensed to use it as 30% of their fuel.

-A 60 t/yr commercial MOX Fuel Fabrication Facility (MFFF) is scheduled to start up at Zheleznogorsk by 2014, operated by the Mining & Chemical Combine (MCC).
-It will make MOX granules and pelletised MOX for 400 fuel assemblies per year for the BN-800 and future fast reactors.
-The Research Institute of Atomic Reactors (RIAR or NIIAR) at Dimitrovgrad, has a small MOX fuel fabrication plant being expanded to produce 400 fuel assemblies per year, from 2012.
-This produces vibropacked fuel which is more readily recycled (though recycling of MOX from weapons Pu is forbidden in the agreement).
+The 60 t/yr commercial MOX Fuel Fabrication Facility (MFFF) commenced operation at Zheleznogorsk in 2015, operated by the Mining & Chemical Combine (MCC).
+It represents the first industrial-scale use of plutonium in the Russian civil fuel cycle.
+It makes pelletised MOX fuel assemblies for the BN-800 and future BN-1200 fast reactors.
+The MOX can have up to 30% plutonium.
+The Research Institute of Atomic Reactors (RIAR or NIIAR) at Dimitrovgrad, has a small MOX fuel fabrication plant producing vibropacked fuel which is more readily recycled.

 The 2000 US-Russian agreement precludes the reprocessing of MOX fuel using military plutonium if the plutonium is separated out, so such reprocessing will be either to give plutonium plus uranium or plus actinides.
 Russia is said to have 40 tonnes of separated reactor-grade plutonium already from reprocessed fuel.

 In 1998 the UK held an estimated 7.6 tonnes of military plutonium, of which 3.5 tonnes was weapons-grade.
 A total of 4.4 tonnes was subsequently declared surplus to military needs.
-(The UK also held 91 tonnes of reactor-grade plutonium in 2011.)
+(The UK also holds about 100 tonnes of reactor-grade plutonium for which uses are being evaluated.)

-The thorium-plutonium fuel claims four advantages over MOX: proliferation resistance, compatibility with existing reactors – which will need minimal modification to be able to burn it, and the fuel can be made in existing plants in Russia – hence it could be used from 2006.
+The thorium-plutonium fuel claims four advantages over MOX: proliferation resistance, compatibility with existing reactors – which will need minimal modification to be able to burn it, and the fuel can be made in existing plants in Russia.
 In addition, a lot more plutonium can be put into a single fuel assembly than with MOX, so that three times as much can be disposed of as when using MOX.
 The spent fuel amounts to about half the volume of MOX and is even less likely to allow recovery of weapons-useable material than spent MOX fuel, since less fissile plutonium remains in it.
-With an estimated 150 tonnes of weapons Pu in Russia, the thorium-plutonium project would not necessarily cut across existing plans to make MOX fuel.
+With an estimated 150 tonnes of weapons Pu in Russia, the thorium-plutonium project would not necessarily cut across existing plans to make MOX and mixed nitride fuel.
+However, the program appears to have lapsed.

-See also Information Papers: Plutonium, Mixed Oxide Fuel and Synroc.
+See also information papers: Plutonium, Mixed Oxide Fuel, Fuel Fabrication and Synroc.

 Ivanov, 2000, paper in Proceedings of 25th UI Symposium.